Accessibility links

 To meet UK Government targets, we need to find new, more environmentally friendly sources of energy and hydrogen is one option.

-The feasibility study will look at the technology available to produce, store, transport and inject hydrogen into the natural gas grid.
-During this phase of the project engagement with the local community is designed to raise awareness for the project and taking into account local consumer views.
+The feasibility study determined the best available technologies and practices to produce, store, transport and deliver hydrogen.
+Engagement with the local community was designed to raise awareness for the project and understand local consumer views.

 How will it work